*Updated: July 3, 2025

 8. Give your guest dog guidelines

-While these don’t have to be written formal or stuffy guidelines, they can be very helpful for those who aren’t familiar with dogs.
-Remember your dog or puppy will see many of your guests as a stranger.
-Keep in mind that disability aids such as walkers, canes, or wheelchairs, can often be frightening to dogs who aren’t used to them.
-Or even those that have children, if your party list includes children.
+While these don’t have to be written formally or stuffy guidelines, they can be very helpful for those who aren’t familiar with dogs.
+Remember, your dog or puppy will see many of your guests as strangers.

 What should you tell your guest about your dog’s guidelines?

 Dog needs.
-Any specific needs your dog has such as a teething puppy, an arthritic dog, a senior dog, an anxious dog, or even a blind or deaf dog.
-And let them know how to properly interact with your furry friend.
+Any specific needs your dog has, such as a teething puppy, an arthritic dog, a senior dog, an anxious dog, or even a blind or deaf dog will have special needs that your guest will need to know about.
+Simply tell them what your pup does, needs, or is unable to do or see.
+Also, let them know how to properly interact with your furry friend.

 Food and drinks.
-Also, tell your guests to not feed your dog any human food or alcohol as it’s very toxic to dogs and you don’t need an emergency vet bill.
+Tell your guests not to feed your dog any human food or alcohol, as it’s very toxic to dogs and you don’t need an emergency vet bill.

 Dog play.
 Teach children how to play with your dog.
 Some young kids may think that pets are toys and want to play with them like a toy.
-Show them how to gently pet your dog.
+Show them how to gently pet your dog and not to pull tails, ears, or get in your pup’s face.

 Door dog rules.
 Ask guests to keep doors closed if your dog will be loose and could run outside and get lost.
 You may even want to put up a sign to remind guests.